 Coronavirus: Updates for Asheville and Western NC

-- March 27, 2020: National Forests in NC are responding to the "Stay Home" order by shutting down all recreational facilities.
+- National Forests in NC are responding to the "Stay Home" order by shutting down all recreational facilities.
 This includes Pisgah National Forest and Nantahala National Forest.
 See details on the USDA site.
 Also, Asheville City Parks are closed.
 This includes dog parks, playgrounds, and outdoor courts, such as Carrier Park and French Broad River Park.

 - Measures are in place to protect residents and visitors to the area.
 Here is a helpful article on how Asheville is responding.

 - Buncombe County and the City of Asheville declared a local state of emergency on March 12, 2020.
-K-12 schools are canceled for two weeks (effective March 16, 2020) and public gatherings are banned.